TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 * Some fonts were changed;
 * 'My Followers' tab was hidden from the follower's GUI;
 * Several GUI bugs are fixed;
+* The bug with stop loss logic is fixed;

 ## Version 2024.7.9.775 (9 July, 2024)
 ### Features